oxyplot/oxyplot-contrib/.github/CONTRIBUTING.md

 ## Reporting bugs

 First, search the issue tracker to see if the bug is already there.
-Please use the [discussion forums](http://discussion.oxyplot.org/) if you are unsure whether it is a bug in the library or a problem in your code.
-When you are sure, please add defects in the issue tracker.

 It is very helpful to get the generated code (use `CTRL+ALT+C` in the plot control) and report (`CTRL+ALT+R`) of the bug plot.
 You can also take a screen shot and paste it into the description.